apache/druid/docs/ingestion/compaction.md

 See the following topics for more information:
 - [Segment optimization](../operations/segment-optimization.md) for guidance to determine if compaction will help in your case.
-- [Compacting Segments](../design/coordinator.md#compacting-segments) for more on automatic compaction.
+- [Compacting Segments](../design/coordinator.md#compacting-segments) for details on how the Coordinator manages automatic compaction.
 - [Automatic compaction configuration API](../operations/api-reference.md#automatic-compaction-configuration)
 and [Automatic compaction configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for automatic compaction configuration information.